kate-peskova/jingle_stamps_nft/README.md

-# Gift Basket NFT Collection
+# Gift Basket Collection

 ## Summary

+### Introduciton

-The Gift Basket NFT Collection is a collection of non fungible digital gift baskets.
-Each token has unique traits based on seasons and holidays.
+The Gift Basket Collection is a NFT collection representing digital gift baskets.
+Each token has unique traits based on themes such as season and holiday.
+Each gift basket (GIFB) is an ERC721 token.
+When minted, traits are randomly generated using (placeholder)...

+### Functions

+#### createGiftBasket

+Mints a Gift Basket.

+#### newAppraisal

+Updates token value of a Gift Basket.

-### Demo App
+## Demo App

 Click [here](frontend/index.html) to launch the Gift Basket NFT application.